 You can check out the prototype for our FTUE here.
+(It may take a minute to load).
 For this prototype we wanted to check how the story felt, if the steps were clear, and if the pacing was too fast or slow.
 Due to all of that, there was a lot of variables needed.

 Vineyard Valley was a great team to work on.
 I learned a lot about leadership and creating a good working relationship with other disciplines.
 Due to our consistent and trusted UX work the team was able to move quickly and create a level of pixel perfection that wasn't there before.